MattMcAdams/CSS-Boilerplate/README.md

 If you'd like to read more about the selector process, check out my [blog post](https://www.mattmcadams.com/thoughts/smart-selectors).
 The best way to get to know the project and its features is to [read through the source](https://github.com/MattMcAdams/CSS-Boilerplate/blob/master/index.css), its just over 1200 lines with a lot of blank lines and comments.

 I've been using this boilerplate for a while, making small tweaks and bug fixes as I've adapted it to work with many different projects.
 It's a breeze to build on and easy to edit.
-Rip out what you don't want, it's all throughly commented, and add in what you need.
+Rip out what you don't want, it's all thoroughly commented, and add in what you need.

 ## A Work in Progress